evoshrec/Sangwon_Choi_BSE_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+I made several modificatiosn after the completion of my base project; I added a 4th motor to expand the range of motion of the payload, attatched a joystick and buttons to manually control the payload with, and printed a box to house the circuitry as well as the joystick and buttons.
+By far teh biggest challenge was the error optimization.
+Previously with only 3 strings, the slight errors in the length of strings were not as apparent, since the directions of thw strings did not conflict with each other.
+However, since the strings are positioned opposite to one another, sligth differenced in wind/unwind distances could result in excess tension and damage to the model.
+The process of measuring each motor's RPM, wind length, response to torque, etc was a laborious yet rewarding process, as I ultimately got the simulator to mvoe much more smoothly.

+BSE has completely changed the trajectory of my engineering journey for the better.
+Through various trial and error, I learned how to sodler, work with electronics, and code.
+I learned the steps of creating a project, from preparation to testing to presenting a final product.
+Most importantly, I leanred teh importance of keeping track of my own progress.

+I hope to use my experience in BSE as a steppng stone for furtehr projects to come.
+Currently my goal is to starting making my own quadcopter back home, with motion control and user tracking embedded inside.
+I hope to keep making projects, learn to create leager ones in college, and become a successful engineer in the future.